Does Vaping stain walls?

 Everybody knows that smoking has a lot of bad points.
 Not only is it bad for your health, it’s also bad for people around you from the second-hand smoke that can be ingested, but it’s also bad for your personal hygiene and home decor by the stains and bad odours that it leaves lurking around.

-It’s been proven by researchers that the smoke produced from one cigarette can linger around for nearly two and a half hours after the cigarette is extinguished.
+It’s been proven by researchers that the smoke produced from one cigarette can linger around for nearly five hours after the cigarette is extinguished.
 Cigarette smoke is notorious for staining teeth, hands, and even furniture and walls inside your house, but does vaping do the same?

-In this article, I’m going to look at what causes the stains from cigarettes, and whether vaping does the same thing.
+In this article, I’m going to look at what causes the stains from cigarettes, and whether or not vaping stains walls.

 How do cigarettes stain walls and furniture?

 The stains that occur within the home from cigarettes is caused by Nicotine, and what is described as “Nic-Stain” This is due to the fact the smoke from a cigarette is full of toxins such as tar, as well as nicotine (which is not a toxin, nor harmful like a toxin) that lingers around and clings to any surface it can land on, ie your furniture or your walls.